Will solar panels get cheaper? (updated for 2020)

 How much should we expect the price of solar to drop?

 Bloomberg New Energy Finance (BNEF) makes some predictions about the price of solar in the future.
 If these seem far out, keep in mind that historically we have tended to underestimate how quickly green technologies would grow, including solar, wind, batteries, and electric cars.
-All of these have grown much faster than many people have predicted, so these numbers from BNEF might even be conservative.
+All of these have grown much faster than many people have predicted, so these numbers from BNEF might actually end up underestimating the actual market trends.

 Here are some highlights from the BNEF New Energy Outlook 2019: